How to Lose Weight with Hypothyroidism (Low Thyroid)

 Eat your meals and snacks at regular times

-This is a key element, and be sure to eat breakfast within an hour of waking missing meals can stress your thyroid.
+This is a key element, and be sure to eat breakfast within an hour of waking as missing meals can stress your thyroid.

 Include protein & fibre at every meal